Alchemy

 For us, alchemy may stand as a monument to failed dreams and monumental hubris.

-But back in the late sixteenth century, the Faust tale, with its alchemy and devils and demons might (as far as anyone might know) actually be happening around the corner just as depicted.
-Alchemy was a real and potent practise, and devils and demons were… well….
+But back in the late sixteenth century, the Faust tale, with its alchemy and devils and demons might (as far as anyone might know) actually be happening around the corner, just as depicted in the story.
+Alchemy was a real and potent practise, and devils and demons were real.
+The Earth was where Satan walked.
 If the Faust story was not true, it could become so at any time.

-Alchemy realistically threatened both government and religion.
+Alchemy potentially threatened both government and religion.
 If it succeeded in its major goals, it could usurp the incumbent power – either Church or State – or both.

 Church